casemcnich/casemcnich.github.io/_pages/cv.md

 ---
 layout: cv
-permalink: /cv/
+permalink:
 title: cv
 nav: true
 nav_order: 5
-cv_pdf: example_pdf.pdf # you can also use external links here
+cv_pdf: cv_mcnichols_1_27_25.pdf # you can also use external links here
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: see the link for the most updated version of my cv

+last updated 1.27.25
 toc:
   sidebar: left
 ---